mikkojarvinen/UWD/README.md

 ### HSA's in Microsoft Store
 Although HSA's are just Windows (modern) apps, they are a bit different.
 1. **Hidden**.
 You cannot find HSA's using Store's search.
-(But there is a way to find them.)
+(But there is a way to find them, see below how to download a HSA from Store.)
-2. **Only in Store**.
-Microsoft has a policy which prohibits computer manufacturers to distribute install packages for HSA's.
-(This is hopefully changing in the future.)
+2. **Originally only in Store**.
+Microsoft had a policy that didn't allow computer manufacturers to distribute install packages for HSA's.
+This policy has been overturned and after August 2020 you can download HSA install packages from computer manufacturer's driver downloads web pages.
 3. **Not for users**.
 Because HSA is meant for a specific device driver, it should never be installed by or for the user.
+Only install - or provision to use fancier term - to a device.
 This brings us a few problems.
 How can you install HSA manually?
 What is HSA installation fails?
 What if the computer does not have network connection or access to the Microsoft Store?

 ### HSA automatic updates from Microsoft Store